werf/werf/README.md

 [multiwerf](https://github.com/flant/multiwerf) is a version manager for werf.
 It:
 * downloads werf binary builds;
 * manages multiple versions of binaries installed on a single host (they can be used concurrently);
-* automatically updates werf binary (this option may be disabled).
+* automatically updates werf binary (this option can be disabled).

 ```bash
 # add ~/bin into PATH